 Promoting Arts, Culture and Academics

-Suntory Foundation for Arts
+Suntory Foundation for the Arts

 Suntory Museum of Art opened in 1961 and Torii Music Foundation established in 1969 as a 70th anniversary commemoration of the founding of Suntory (name changed to Suntory Music Foundation in 1978).
-Two activities that have been carried out in the field of arts for about half a century was merged as a 110th anniversary commemoration activity and renew them to suit the 21st century in 2009 as Suntory Foundation for Arts.
+Two activities that have been carried out in the field of arts for about half a century was merged as a 110th anniversary commemoration activity and renew them to suit the 21st century in 2009 as Suntory Foundation for the Arts.

 Since April 2012, operation of Suntory Hall was added to expand its field and aims to contribute to further disseminate and develop music and arts in Japan through various unique activities.

-Suntory Museum of Art -- Art Revised, Beauty Revealed
+Suntory Museum of Art -- Art revised, beauty revealed

 Music Division — Innovative Activities to Promote Music

-We are involved in a variety of projects designed to promote Western music in Japan, including awarding the Suntory Music Award to individuals and organizations that have made outstanding achievements in the field of music as well as the Keizou Saji Prize awarded for outstanding challenging performances and Akutagawa Award for Music Composition given to up-and-coming Japanese composers with superior works.
+We are involved in a variety of projects designed to promote Western music in Japan, including awarding the Suntory Music Award to individuals and organizations that have made outstanding achievements in the field of music as well as the Keizo Saji Prize awarded for outstanding challenging performances and the Yasushi Akutagawa Suntory Award for Music Composition given to up-and-coming Japanese composers with superior works.
 We also introduce "Works of Japanese Composers" and provide grants for concerts.
 Since 2014, Suntory has also been aiming to conserve excellent stringed instrument artifacts which are cultural heritage assets as well as cultivate new musicians through lending activities.
-The Suntory Foundation for Arts lends its instruments to junior high and senior high school students and has begun a new program to lend instruments to up-and-coming musicians.
+The Suntory Foundation for the Arts lends its instruments to junior high and senior high school students and has begun a new program to lend instruments to up-and-coming musicians.

 Vienna Philharmonic & Suntory Music Aid Fund

-The Suntory Foundation for Arts engages in activities with Suntory Holdings Ltd. for the Vienna Philharmonic & Suntory Music Aid Fund for the purpose of invigorating disaster afflicted areas as well as the rest of Japan.
+The Suntory Foundation for the Arts engages in activities with Suntory Holdings Ltd. for the Vienna Philharmonic & Suntory Music Aid Fund for the purpose of invigorating disaster afflicted areas as well as the rest of Japan.

 SUNTORY FOUNDATION FOR LIFE SCIENCES

 Suntory Presents Beethoven’s 9th with a Cast of 10,000 – Spreading the Joy of Singing Together

-Suntory Presents Beethoven’s 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-jyo Hall in 1983 which was held for the 35th time in 2017.
-Suntory Group has been a co-sponsor from the first concert, which has become a seasonal event in December.
+Suntory Presents Beethoven’s 9th with a Cast of 10,000 started as a commemorative event of the opening of the Osaka-jo Hall in 1983 which was held for the 39th time in 2021.